 The power of your transducer is calculated in something called RMS or root mean squared.
 It’s similar to wattage.
 Most fish finders aren’t any less than 200 RMS, and the ideal power is 500.
 If you have a 500-watt device, you will be able to get a clear image in any condition.

 Sometimes it’s not even about the image.
-Many finders can display water temperature and they have a depth finder.
+Many finders can display water temperature and they have depth finders.

 Another factor that will determine the quality of your image is the frequency.
 All of these factors work together in perfect harmony, and you can’t have one without the other.
 Higher frequencies mean more detail.